GLEP 83: EAPI deprecation

 A banned EAPI must no longer be used, neither for new ebuilds, nor for updating of existing ebuilds [2].

-• one of them has been supported for 24 months.
+• two newer EAPIs, one of them supported for at least 24 months, or

 The Gentoo Council will ban a deprecated EAPI when